Inflation-Adjusted Return Calculator

 Frequently Asked Questions

-Nominal returns are your investment gains before accounting for inflation — the raw percentage your portfolio grew.
+Nominal returns are your investment gains before accounting for inflation: the raw percentage your portfolio grew.
 Real returns subtract the effect of inflation, showing how much your purchasing power actually increased.
 For example, if your portfolio grew 10% but inflation was 3%, your real return is approximately 6.8% (calculated using the Fisher equation).
 Real returns give a more accurate picture of wealth growth.

 Inflation erodes purchasing power over time.
 Even if your investment account balance is growing, if inflation is rising faster than your returns, you are actually losing buying power.
 Understanding real returns helps you evaluate whether your investments are truly growing your wealth or merely keeping pace with rising prices.
 This is especially important for long-term goals like retirement.

 The US historical average inflation rate has been roughly 3% per year over the past century (measured by the Consumer Price Index).
-However, inflation varies significantly by decade — it was over 13% in 1980 and below 2% for much of the 2010s.
+However, inflation varies significantly by decade.
+It was over 13% in 1980 and below 2% for much of the 2010s.
 Recent years (2021-2023) saw inflation rise above 6-9% before moderating.
 When projecting future returns, many analysts use 2-3% as a baseline assumption.

 The Fisher equation is the mathematically precise way to calculate real returns: Real Return = ((1 + Nominal Return) / (1 + Inflation Rate)) - 1.
 It is more accurate than simply subtracting inflation from the nominal return, especially at higher rates.
 For example, with 10% nominal and 3% inflation, the simple subtraction gives 7%, but the Fisher equation gives approximately 6.80% — a meaningful difference over long time horizons.